 We live and breathe audio.
 We are driven by the passion to create audio solutions that make a difference.
-This passion has taken us from the world's greatest stages to the quietest listening rooms - and made Sennheiser the name behind audio that doesn't just sound good: It feels true.
-Since 1945, we stand for building the future of audio and bringing remarkable sound experiences to our customers.
+Building the future of audio and bringing remarkable sound experiences to our customers - this is what the Sennheiser brand has represented for 80 years.
 While professional audio solutions such as microphones, meeting solutions, streaming technologies and monitoring systems are part of the business of Sennheiser electronic SE & Co.
 KG, the business with consumer devices such as headphones, soundbars and speech-enhanced hearables is operated by Sonova Holding AG under the license of Sennheiser.